-2020 HIGHLIGHTS
+2021 HIGHLIGHTS

-In 2020 everyone was affected by the COVID pandemic and the fire department was no different.
-The majority of our usual community events had to be canceled.
+In 2021 we continued to deal with the COVID pandemic but the restrictions were relaxed and the fire department was able to participate in some of our usual community events.
 Despite the difficulties encountered, the fire department continued to serve our community just as we have always done and will continue to do.